Unemployment in the United Kingdom: The introduction of the Labour Force Survey

 The official level of unemployment remained below 2 million after 1996, dropping below 1.5 million at several stages between 2000 and 2005, with an official rate around 5% until 2008.
 There was a slight rise in unemployment during 2005 and 2006, as the workforce expanded partly due to increased immigration (mostly from the Eastern European states which had just joined the European Union), and as a result of a decline in manufacturing, with the West Midlands of England being particularly hard hit by the collapse of MG Rover in Birmingham in 2005 and Peugeot's decision to close its Ryton plant near Coventry the following year.
-MG Rover employed more than 6,000 people, but added onto job losses in dealerships, supply industries and other businesses which had largely relied on trade from MG Rover and its employees, as many as 30,000 jobs were believed to have been lost as a result of the carmaker's collapse.
-More than 2,000 people were employed at the Peugeot factory by the time of its closure.
-Many employers also moved some or all of their manufacturing to other countries (including EU member states), citing lower labour costs as a reason for doing so.

 The economic downturn in 2008 caused the official level of unemployment to exceed 2 million by 2009 and 2.5 million a year later, with the rate reaching 8.0%.
 The rate and level then both began to fall slightly for a while before both rising again to reach 2.6 million and 8.3%, respectively, by the end of 2011, largely due to public sector job losses resulting from the Conservative-led government's spending cuts.

 In 2013, the Governor of the Bank of England Mark Carney stated that the Bank would only raise interest rates when the official unemployment rate fell to 7% or under.
 In the three months leading to April 2014 the official unemployment rate fell to 6.9% but economists suggested it was still too soon to see any upward movement in interest rates.